Looking for accommodation in Croatia? Some thoughts on hotels, hostels, villas, private accommodation, camping, glamping, and the legals.

 Camping has always been popular in Croatia, and many campsites have considerably upgraded their offer in recent years.
 Not least in the arrival of a new camping option on the horizon – glamping.

 You must register stay with the authorities upon arrival in Croatia.
 In practice, this will be done for you by your accommodation provider.
 Expect to surrender your passport while they go through the registration process.
-This is now a simple online process.
+This is now a simple, fast online process.

 Croatia has hundreds of hotels all over the country.
 These range from the very basic 2-star variety to an increasing number of opulent 5-star hotels.